F5Networks/f5-cloud-failover-extension/docs/revision-history.rst

         - Description
         - Date

+      * - 2.2.5
+        - Updated the documentation for Cloud Failover Extension with the following changes: |br| • Updated Troubleshooting section
+        - 6-30-22

       * - 2.2.4
         - Updated the documentation for Cloud Failover Extension v1.11.0 with the following changes: |br| • Updated images in :ref:`aws`, :ref:`aws-same-az`, and :ref:`azure`. |br| • Updated documentation in :ref:`isolated-env`, :ref:`aws`, :ref:`aws-same-az`, :ref:`gcp`, and :ref:`azure`.
         - 5-12-22